eemiachua/icpsr_bitss/readme.md

-one file at the time
+one files at the time at this point